-A South Asia regional conference will take place from April 25-27, 2018 in New Delhi, India.
-The conference will bring together policy makers and assessment officials from eight South Asian countries, assessment experts from national and international agencies, and representatives from Vietnam, Chile and Indonesia.
+A South Asia regional conference took place from April 25-27, 2018 in New Delhi, India.
+The conference brought together policy makers and assessment officials from eight South Asian countries, assessment experts from national and international agencies, and representatives from Vietnam, Chile and Indonesia.

 - The role and value of assessments in global contexts and the importance of networking within the South Asia region

 - Exploring ways in which international and regional assessments may be used to promote better teaching and learning in the future

 - Learning about assessment systems in the South Asia region and promoting cross-learning about assessment practices and use of assessment data

 - Learning about the design of exemplar systems and the challenges faced in their development

 - Enhancing knowledge on reporting of internationally comparable data on assessments and reporting achievement against the Sustainable Development Goals for Education

 - Exploring how noncognitive skills can be taught in schools and how they are measured

 - Collectively charting the future direction for collaboration and capacity development activities to improve learning through assessment in South Asia.